-Chris focuses his international practice on commercial matters in the communications, media and technology sectors, particularly in areas where competition and regulation overlap and on EU law arising in cross-border and complex telecommunications transactions.
-He also has extensive experience in other regulated network sectors, such as postal and other utilities as well as broad experience on commercial, corporate, and financial matters.
+Chris Watson is Partner and Head of TMC at CMS.
+He focuses on international commercial matters in the technology, media and communications sectors, particularly in areas where competition and regulation overlap, and on EU law arising in cross-border and complex telecommunications transactions.
+He also has extensive experience in other regulated network sectors, such as postal and other utilities, as well as in general commercial, corporate, and financial matters.

 He is dually qualified as a solicitor in England and as an avocat in France.

-- Macquarie Communications Infrastructure Group (MCG) on the acquisition of NTL’s broadcast business for a purchase price of £1.27 billion
+- Macquarie Communications Infrastructure Group (MCG) on the acquisition of NTL’s broadcast business for a purchase price of £1.27 billion.

-- National Grid on the replacement of its electricity operational telecommunications (OpTel) assets
+- National Grid on the replacement of its electricity operational telecommunications (OpTel) assets.

 - KPNQwest on the rollout of its pan-European network (including property, IT procurement and issues relating to co-ordination with other operators) and drafting sales contracts for sale of fibre, capacity and services on the network.

-- The Communications and Information Technology Commission, the Saudi Arabian telecommunications regulator, on the successful auction of a second GSM licence and, separately, of voice and data licences for a global consideration of $3.5 billion
+- The Communications and Information Technology Commission, the Saudi Arabian telecommunications regulator, on the successful auction of a second GSM licence and, separately, of voice and data licences for a global consideration of $3.5 billion.

 - The Office of the Telecommunications Authority in Hong Kong on the 3G licensing process.

-- The Jordan Telecommunications Regulatory Commission on the implementation of a new licensing/regulatory system
+- The Jordan Telecommunications Regulatory Commission on the implementation of a new licensing/regulatory system.

 - FMC (USA) on the purchase of the alginates business of International Specialty Products (USA).
 The OFT decided not to refer the matter to the Competition Commission for further investigation.
-This was a first of its kind in this scenario and is likely to be a leading case reference by the OFT in years to come
+This was a first of its kind in this scenario and is likely to be a leading case reference by the OFT in years to come.